Property Investment Strategies Australia: A Complete Guide for 2026

 What Is Positive Cash Flow?

 A cash flow strategy prioritises rental income.
 The goal is to find investment property where rental income exceeds all costs.
 This suits investors who want passive income or cannot sustain a negatively geared asset.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Where to Find Cash Flow

 These options are found in regional areas with strong rental demand where purchase prices are lower relative to yields.
 In 2026, parts of regional Queensland, Tasmania, and Western Australia offer yields of 5-7%.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Key Metrics to Research

 Gross rental yield (annual rent divided by purchase price) and net yield (after deducting expenses) are key.
 A gross yield above 5-6% is a strong indicator, though this varies with loan terms and interest rates.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Use our rental yield guide to work out returns.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Negative Gearing Strategy